 Staff stated they felt respected, supported and valued.
 They were proud to work in the practice.
-Information was provided to staff about wellbeing and employee benefits they could access.

-Staff discussed their training needs informally, during annual appraisals, 1 to 1 meetings and during clinical supervision.
+Staff discussed their training needs during annual appraisals, 1 to 1 meetings and during clinical supervision.
 They also discussed learning needs, general wellbeing and aims for future professional development.